-Some coworkers and I were talking recently about what we thought a really mature agile organization would be like, and one of them had fun re-writing the lyrics to Imagine by the Beatles.
+Some coworkers and I were talking recently about what we thought a really mature agile organization would be like, and one of them had fun re-writing the lyrics to Imagine by John Lennon.
 I enjoyed it so much that I had to share:

 When agilists talk about the differences between project managers and scrum masters, it often sounds like "scrum masters good, project managers bad."
 I've attempted to explain the differences before, and I've gotten some criticism for it.
 99u posted an article on Top 10 Characteristics of GREAT Project Managers that I think can help differentiate between the two roles, so let's look at their list and compare: